 Show Scenes & Music

 There are 14 songs in Disney Enchantment, including a new original song: “You Are the Magic.”
-GRAMMY-winning songwriter and music producer Philip Lawrence wrote the original song for the show which will compliment the fireworks and immersive projection effects.
+GRAMMY-winning songwriter and music producer Philip Lawrence wrote the original song for the show which compliments the fireworks and immersive projection effects.

 Here is the list in order of all the music in the show: